PenelopeKing/Efficient-Common-Sense-in-LLMs-via-Knowledge-Graph-Compression/README.md

 # To run our compressed subgraph model run:
 python run.py compressed_KG
 ```
-Note: Training will take a while and models will save when ran for the first time.
-Each model will allow you to input test sentences and view the explanations.
+Note: Training may take some time, but models will be saved after the first run.
+Once trained, each model will allow you to input test sentences and and view the explanations.
+Ex. <code> input_sentence = "I can count the stars" <\code> will result in: 'Stars cannot be counted.', 'Stars are too big to count.', 'Stars cannot be counted by humans.' with the uncompressed subgraph model.

 ## Reference